dfelinto/blender-manual/manual/grease_pencil/modifiers/color/tint.rst

 Strength
    Controls the amount for the color mixing.

-   A value of 0 respect the original strokes vertex color, a value of 1.0 totally replace the original color with the tint color.
+   A value of 0 respect the original stroke's color, a value of 1.0 totally replace the original color with the tint color.

    A shift greater than 1.0 will make the points alpha less transparent than originally (2.0 is fully opaque).